In 2010, Kevin returned from a few years teaching abroad, buzzing with a desire to invent something useful.

 Seeing thousands of skiers come and go, it became apparent that most skiers were committed to stretch tubes, and they were wearing them around their chins.
 Just about all skiers were leaving their noses and cheekbones uncovered, day after day, to avoid blocked breathing.
 A bunch of Kevin’s buddies were snowmobilers, and they were doing the same thing.

 A mask that worked with a stretch tube or balaclava, that just covered the nose and cheeks would be perfect.
 People wouldn’t have to change anything they were already using.
 They could just add this little nose-and-cheek-mask.
 A two-piece mask would also be more ergonomic and move with the face better.

 With these experiences and ideas colliding, Kevin set out to design and produce a “smarter” face mask.

-He went home to NH and got to work on a patent and making prototypes.
+In Summer 2011, Kevin went home to NH and got to work on a patent and making prototypes.

 He took his best designs to Titoune Meunier, of Wild Things Gear in North Conway, NH for advice.
-She thought Kevin was on to something, agreed to help, and after a couple months of trying different things, the first production-ready faceGlove emerged.
+She thought Kevin was onto something, agreed to help, and after a couple months of trying different things, the first production-ready faceGlove emerged.

 Kevin and his buddy, Josh Kunkel won the first ever Business Pitch Competition at their alma mater, Hamilton College, in 2012.
 Josh and Kevin raised some funds for the first production run, and they sent samples to guides in Alaska and Nepal for testing.
 Feedback revealed things to tweak, and the next run was even better.

 For 8 years, and through more than a dozen production runs, Kevin and some industry pros have been dialing in the cutting, construction, and fit of the faceGlove.
 Having designed and produced 4 production models, and several thousand masks, outerU Gear, inc. is producing world-class facemasks in New Hampshire, USA.